 In preparing the consolidated financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about CHAI's ability to continue as a going concern for one year after the date that the consolidated financial statements are available to be issued.

-Mayer Hoffman McCann P.C.
-500 Boylston Street Boston, MA 02116 Phone: 617.761.0600 Fax: 617.761.0601 mhmcpa.com
+CBIZ CPAs P.C.
+500 Boylston Street Boston, MA 02116 Phone: 617.761.0600 Fax: 617.761.0601 cbizcpas.com